Devraj2010isme/BetterSaveinstance/README.md

 ```
 # Differences From the Original
 - Fixed gethiddenproperty, in the original it uses UGCValidationService:GetPropertyValue instead.
 (Allows for terrain to save)
-- Added a counter at the end of the file to prevent overwriting when writing to file names that already exist.
-  - EX:
-    - place 1 example.rbxlx
-    - place 1 example(2).rbxlx
 - Custom Decompiler (decomptype)
     - Uses a locally hosted version of Konstant 2.1 for blazingly fast speed
     - Enabled when there is no decompiler, or with the option decomptype = "custom"